- 1 Working principle of a VPN

 It has more than 1,400 servers in more than 34 countries around the world in your hands with native software for Windows PC and Mac, Android, Linux, and iOS.
 A large number of protocols PPTP, L2TP/IPsec, SoftEther, SSTP, OpenVPN, and IKEv2 keep strong encryption.

 The customer support team is reachable 24/7.
-The customer support is also available to free users.
+Customer support is also available to free users.

-- NOT legally mandated to log the data of their users to adhere to the Malaysian Personal Data Protection Law
++ Not legally mandated to log data – Malaysian Personal Data Protection Law

 – The VPN provider does not have an established connection overseas in China